Russian is still a bit hard to find good resources to learn.

 I was able to find one or two podcasts there that I would listen to from about once every week when new episodes came up for a year or so and I can tell you that it has helped a lot with my Russian understanding.
 It still is a bit hard for me to make out sentences as I still sometimes get the cases or the verb endings a bit wrong.
 Still, podcasting has helped me a lot in understanding Russian so you should do it as well.

-A short summary of my recommendations.
+A short recap of my learning recommendations.

 - Do the Russian alphabet course.